mihaj/mihaj.github.io/_posts/2024-06-11-use-docker-buildx-to build-dotnet-multi-arch-images.md

 Then create a new builder:

-`docker buildx create --name cobasekrm-builder --use --bootstrap`
+`docker buildx create --name my-app-builder --use --bootstrap`

 This will run buildx container on your machine used to build the multi-arch docker images.